lsst-sitcom/sitcomtn-037/index.rst

 .. warning::

-   This section is not yet completed.
+   This section is not yet completed and only reports the current status.

-Simple scalar metrics (e.g., DIMM measured seeing) are easily visualized with tools like Chronograf, and are not addressed here.
+Simple scalar metrics (e.g., DIMM measured seeing) are easily visualized with tools like Chronograf, or can be embedded in LOVE, and are not addressed here.
-They can be considered a subset of the scalar fields case below.
+They can be considered a subset of the scalar fields case just below.
 This section considers the case of scalar fields, where the same metric is plotted for multiple data origins.
 A straightforward example to consider is a metric as a function of detector and/or amplifier on the focal plane.